Meet Our Team

 Meet Our Board

-Renae is a respected leader in Australian and international sport.
-A former Paralympian and world champion coach, she brings deep experience across high performance sport, community participation and governance.
-With a strong background in business transformation and organisational improvement, Renae has led complex change initiatives and strengthened operational performance across multiple sectors.
-She combines strategic insight with practical delivery.
-Renae serves on the World Anti-Doping Agency (WADA) Compliance Review Committee and has been Co-Chair of Disability Sports Australia for the past two years, guiding the organisation through renewal and growth.
+Renae is a former Paralympian and world champion coach with deep experience across high performance sport, community participation and governance.
+Having led complex change initiatives across multiple sectors, she specialises in business transformation and organisational improvement.
+Renae serves on the World Anti-Doping Agency Compliance Review Committee and has chaired our Board for the past two years.

 Brett Bennett